gelldur/gcpp/README.md

-# common-cpp
+# gcpp
-Common code snippets for C++ projects
+Common code snippets for C++ projects.
+Should be used with individual(picked by need) files.